 My masters thesis involved using a drone quadcopter to take aerial video in the Highlands of Scotland, which was shortlisted for the 2013 BBC Student Innovation Award.
 I built my own static HTM5 and CSS3 website to display the work which I found to be tremendously satisfying.
 This started a chain of events which eventually convinced me to leave journalism and make the full transition towards becoming a web developer.

-In late November 2014 I was lucky enough to take part in a highly intensive 12 week web development course with General Assembly.
+In late November 2014 I took part in a highly intensive 12 week web development course with General Assembly.
 The course taught me how to think as a programmer and solve real-world problems with technology.